 Tritium accounts for more than 99% of the total amount of radioactivity released from the Site to the Savannah River.
-In 2022, SRS released 348 curies (Ci) of tritium to the river, a 28% decrease from the 2021 amount of 483 Ci.
-For compliance dose calculations, SRS used the measured direct release total (348 Ci), which was higher than the stream transport measurement (246 Ci).
+In 2023, SRS released 378 curies (Ci) of tritium to the river, a 9% increase from the 2022 amount of 348 Ci.
+For compliance dose calculations, SRS used the measured direct release total (378 Ci), which was higher than the stream transport measurement (314 Ci).

-During 2022, in addition to the 348 Ci SRS released, the Georgia Power Company's Vogtle Electric Generating Plant (VEGP) released 1,430 Ci of tritium to the Savannah River, and about 13.2 Ci migrated from the Barnwell Low-Level Disposal Facility (BLLDF).
-In Table 6-2, SRS used the "river transport" total of 1,556 Ci of tritium, which includes SRS, VEGP, and BLLDF contributions.
-Refer to Chapter 5, Radiological Environmental Monitoring Program, Section 5.4.5 for details concerning these measurements.
+During 2023, in addition to the 378 Ci SRS released, the Georgia Power Company's Vogtle Electric Generating Plant (VEGP) released 2,183 Ci of tritium to the Savannah River, and about 16.4 Ci migrated from the Barnwell Low-Level Disposal Facility (BLLDF).

+Table 6-2 shows, by radionuclide, the amount of radioactivity in liquid form that SRS released in 2023.
+SRS uses these release amounts in the dose calculations.
+This table uses the "river transport" total of 2,779 Ci of tritium, which includes SRS, VEGP, and BLLDF contributions.
+Chapter 5, Radiological Environmental Monitoring Program, discusses these sources of data.

 Radionuclide Concentrations in Savannah River Water, Drinking Water, and Fish-SRS measures concentrations of tritium in the river water and cesium-137 in fish at several locations along the Savannah River.
 SRS uses these direct measurements to make dose determinations.
-The amounts of all other radionuclides SRS released are so small that conventional analytical techniques usually cannot detect their concentration in the Savannah River.
-The Site calculates the concentrations in the river based on the annual release amounts and river flow rates and then compares them to the Safe Drinking Water Act, 40 CFR 141 (EPA 2000) maximum contaminant level (MCL) for each radionuclide.
+The amounts of all other radionuclides SRS released are so small that conventional analytical techniques usually cannot detect their